jcumby/ionic_materials_chem/lecture5.md

 .pull-left[
 **Bode plot**: $|Z|$ and $\phi$ plotted vs frequency
-- often log axes

 ![Example Bode plot](./images/parallel_RC_bode.png# w-100pct)
 ]
 .pull-right[
-**Nyquist plot**: $Z$ plotted in a 2D plane (like an [Argand diagram](https://www.mathcentre.ac.uk/resources/Engineering%20maths%20first%20aid%20kit/latexsource%20and%20diagrams/7_3.pdf))
+**Nyquist plot**: $Z$ plotted in a 2D plane
-- N.B. usually inverted y-axis

 ![Example Nyquist plot](./images/Complex_Impedance.svg# db fr w-90pct)
 ]
+--
+.clear-right[In order to analyse these data, it is useful to fit an electrical circuit that gives the same behaviour]

+???

+Things to note:
+- Bode plots normally have log axes
+- Nyquist plots are usually plotted with a negative y-axis

 ---